 - Our team identified enterprise grade equipment in line with the client’s budget securing a great feature set and good warranty level.

-- We supplied both hardware and software required to deliver the IT Infrastructure including data cabinets, power distribution units, networking equipment, server equipment, patch cables etc. Our purchasing power ensures a competitive price point.
+- We supplied both hardware and software required to deliver the IT Infrastructure for residential build including data cabinets, power distribution units, networking equipment, server equipment, patch cables etc. Our purchasing power ensures a competitive price point.

 - Our team installed and configured the building communications room*, coordinating the installation of the leased line and ensuring connectivity for ‘live date’.

 - We installed and configured WiFi access points and networking equipment in the residents’ apartments and communal areas, working in collaboration with the M&E contractors and cablers.

 - We fully tested installation both on-site and off-site using our pro-active managed service.